popey456963/oeis-frontend/README.md

 This project provides a graphical interface to accessing the OEIS database of integers.
 It aims to be more user-friendly and faster than the official OEIS.org website from which this gets it's data.

+One should note this project is going through massive changes at the moment, as it is in *Alpha*.
+The website is often 2-3 weeks behind this master branch and should definitely not be taken as a "finished product".

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.